meshtastic/meshtastic/docs/getting-started/flashing-firmware.md

 2. Are currently using a charging only cable.

 :::tip
-If you know you have installed the driver, the following step can be used to check if your cable is a data cable.
+If you know you have installed the correct driver, the following step can be used to check if your cable is a data cable.
 :::

 <Tabs